Stiff vs. Liquid Starter? Which One Creates a Sourer Taste – It Depends

 On the other hand, with the loaves immediately above, I used a 60% hydration starter, with the same inoculation level of 20%.
 But the yeast density was so much greater than the liquid starter, that final fermentation was barely 10 hours and I was pushing it, which accounts for the less open crumb.
 It hardly has any sour taste.

 Myself, I’ve never bought into that rule of thumb that a stiffer starter will make a more a sour tasting loaf of bread.
-I’m quite familiar with the food science behind that and agree that aerobic metabolism promotes the production of acetic acid.
-But baking as long and as much I have, the best way I know to make a sour loaf is to have a long, cold final fermentation that favors bacterial over fungal activity, but also, making sure that my inoculation level is only about 12 to 13% to ensure I’m creating a less competitive environment that favors the bacteria in my dough.
+I’m quite familiar with the food science behind that and agree that aerobic metabolism promotes the production of acetic acid which will be perceived as more sour.
+But baking as long and as much I have, the best way I know that making a sour loaf involves a lot more than just the starter.
+The stiff starter gives you a head start as it favors the production of acetic acid.
+But other factors such as the environment, fermentation time, type of flour, and amount of starter also affect sourness.

 That said, I could be completely full of it, and there are folks who will disagree with me vehemently.
 I get that.
 But for me, it’s time and technique that will dictate how sour my bread is, not my starter.